Dr. Benjamin Jenkins

 Associate Professor & Archivist

-Dr. Benjamin Jenkins is Assistant Professor of History and University Archivist.
+Benjamin Jenkins, MLIS, Ph.D., is Associate Professor of History and Archivist.
 He teaches United States and California history and he directs the Public History Program.
 He received his Ph.D. in Public History at the University of California, Riverside, in 2016.
-His current research focuses on the interactions between citrus agriculture and railroad transportation in southern California.
+His most recent book is Octopus’s Garden: How Railroads and Citrus Transformed Southern California.
+It focuses on the relationship between citrus agriculture and railroad transportation in southern California.
 He has worked at Public History institutions such as the Richard Nixon Presidential Library and the Huntington Library.
-One of his most recent publications is The Digital Frontier: Archival Digitization and Modern Usage of the Human Record.
-He is currently completing a book manuscript titled Octopus’s Garden: Railroads, Citrus Agriculture, and the Emergence of Southern California.

 Educational Background